piallai/glove/doc/readme/App/GlvApp.md

 - CLI to GUI : Input arguments through a GUI
 - Loop progress to GUI : Show and control progression of loops.
 - Status infos to GUI : Show status messages
+- Use program recurrently to simulate an interactive mode

 **Go to [full example](/doc/readme/App/GlvApp_full.md) for an exhaustive example.**